It’s that time again. As summer winds down, we find ourselves wandering along store aisles, kids in tow, clutching the new school supply lists.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-To help your child with these various emotions, it’s important to understand where they are coming from, says Ellen Rome, MD, MPH, head of Adolescent Medicine at Cleveland Clinic Children’s.
+To help your child with these various emotions, it’s important to understand where they’re coming from, says pediatrician Ellen Rome, MD.

 Of course, some of the lessons of school have little to do with grades.
 With each day of school, your child is developing and practicing social skills.

 “They are learning how to greet adults and teachers, as well as how to play with classmates and navigate the playground,” Dr. Rome says.

 School offers a chance for your child to build skills for success in these day-to-day activities.